I know, bold claim.

 Ball may be life, but it shouldn’t take yours away.

 To conclude, the U.S. is a country where multiple sports coexist together, and most people support their local teams across the spectrum.
-In fact, Philly has been experiencing some amazing achievements in the sports realm recently, managing to push the underdog Phillies into the World Series, the Philadelphia Union to the MLS Final, and now the Eagles to the Super Bowl!
+In fact, 2023 was a huge year for Philly in the sports realm, managing to push the underdog Phillies into the World Series, the Philadelphia Union to the MLS Final, and our beloved Eagles to the Super Bowl!

 It makes me imagine how soccer could exist side-by-side with the other sports in this country, and how the American public could benefit from the camaraderie (and profits) as the rest of the world does.
 So why do we keep comparing these two sports (myself included), when we, football and soccer fans alike, could all be living in harmony together?
 I hope to see it someday.